matteodem/meteor-boilerplate/README.md

 ```
 client/ 				# Client folder
-    compatibility       # Libraries which create a global variable
+    compatibility/      # Libraries which create a global variable
     config/             # Configuration files (on the client)
 	lib/                # Library files that get executed first
     routes/             # All routes(*)